 Using an ATS is a good way to manage the hiring process so candidates receive an impressive experience and therefore a great first impression of the company they may soon work for.
 Having a professionally managed process with regular communication that sets out expectations and next steps will entice candidates to accept an offer.
 This can make the difference in hiring top talent before your competition does.

 3. Identify your best source of talent

 To optimize your sourcing of candidates, it's important to identify where the best candidates are coming from.
-You should track and regularly review the source of hire (SoH) for successful candidates who became high-performing, value-adding employees.
-SoH will tell you which sources -- for example, your career site, job boards, social media postings and employee referrals -- candidates and current employees come from.
-You can track this metric for different types of candidates -- such as unsuccessful candidates, successful hires and passive candidates -- and for different geographies and jobs.
+You should track and regularly review the source of hire (SoH) for successful candidates who become high-performing, value-adding employees.
+SoH will tell you which sources candidates and current employees come from -- for example, your career site, job boards, social media postings or employee referrals.
+You can track this metric for different types of candidates, such as unsuccessful candidates, successful hires and passive candidates, and for different geographies and jobs.